-You can now define the shape of the object to use in the simulation instead of being forced to use a capsule like earlier.
-You can instead pick Box, Sphere, Cylinder or yes… Capsule.
-Additionally you can see the density and size.
-Now select the cube, right click it in SceneGraph and select Clone.
-Clone the box several time and stack like this:
+You can now define the shape of the object to use in the simulation instead of being forced to use a capsule-like earlier.
+You can instead pick Box, Sphere, Cylinder, or yes… Capsule.
+Additionally, you can see the density and size.
+Now select the cube, right-click it in SceneGraph, and select Clone.
+Clone the box several times and stack like this:

 Now let’s create a Sphere, and add Collide When Moved and When A Key Is Pressed to the newly created sphere, like so:

 Set the action on the key pressed Behavior to the following:

 This will move the object along the Z-axis, 100 units over 1 seconds time.
 Now run your scene: